hardmaru/backprop-neat-js/README.md

 ![NEAT](https://cdn.rawgit.com/hardmaru/backprop-neat-js/master/img/example.png)

-Demo combining the [NEAT](http://nn.cs.utexas.edu/?stanley:gecco02b) genetic algorithm to evolve atypical neural networks, and the backpropagation algorithm to solve for the weights of the evolved networks for simple classification problem, inspired by [tensorflow playground](https://github.com/tensorflow/playground).
+[Web Demo](http://otoro.net/ml/neat-playground/) combining the [NEAT](http://nn.cs.utexas.edu/?stanley:gecco02b) genetic algorithm to evolve atypical neural networks, and the backpropagation algorithm to solve for the weights of the evolved networks for simple classification problem, inspired by [tensorflow playground](https://github.com/tensorflow/playground).

 Our NEAT implementation evolves arbitrary computational graphs that can be processed by karpathy's [recurrent.js](https://github.com/karpathy/recurrentjs) for both forward and backward pass.
 [WebCola](http://marvl.infotech.monash.edu/webcola/) and [p5.js](http://www.p5js.org/) used for visualisation.

 At this stage, it is more proof of concept, because classification problems can already be easily solved by throwing deeper and bigger networks and GPU's at the problem rather than carefully crafting small neural networks using NEAT.
-That doesn't stop me from playing around with these non-mainstream concepts though, as this stuff is what I want to work on at this time.
+That doesn't stop me from playing around with these non-mainstream concepts though, as this stuff is what I want to work on.

-Please read [blog post](http://blog.otoro.net/2016/05/07/backprop-neat/) for more details.
+Please read my [blog post](http://blog.otoro.net/2016/05/07/backprop-neat/) for more details, or try the [Web Demo](http://otoro.net/ml/neat-playground/).

 ## Node.js example code